How to Set Up a Dedicated Minecraft Server on Linux

 Don’t be alarmed if you go to access your new domain right away and things aren’t working.
 DNS changes can take 24 hours to update, so be patient.

-You are now ready to play Minecraft on your newly created Linux Minecraft server.
-Joining the server is easily done by using your direct IP address.
+We walked you through the process for hosting a Minecraft server on Linux.
+You are now Minecraft gameplay-ready on your newly created Linux server.
+And, your fellow players can quickly join the server with ease by using your direct IP address.

-Managed dedicated server hosting is available through Liquid Web for you to set up a Minecraft server in Linux.
+Managed dedicated server hosting is available through Liquid Web to set up your very own Minecraft server on Linux.
 You can contact us today to get your server and follow this tutorial once it is built.

-Which Linux is best for a Minecraft server?
+Which Linux distribution is best for a dedicated Minecraft server?

-How much RAM do I need to run a Minecraft server?
+How much RAM do I need to run a dedicated Minecraft server?

-What is the best OS for a Minecraft server?
+What is the best category of operating systems for a dedicated Minecraft server?

 Latest Articles